Love Is a Battlefield: Music video

-The Bob Giraldi-directed music video features Benatar playing a rebellious teenage girl getting kicked out of her home.
-Her father (played by actor Trey Wilson) berates her as her mother watches helplessly.
+The Bob Giraldi-directed music video features Benatar playing a rebellious teenage girl runaway (Benatar was actually 30 at the time).
+Her abusive father (played by actor Trey Wilson) warns her as she runs away from home after no longer taking the abuse, "If you leave this house now, you can just forget about coming back!", as her mother watches helplessly.
 Benatar waves goodbye to her brother (played by actor Philip Cruise), who watches sadly from an upstairs window.
 She later becomes a taxi dancer at a seedy club in the city.
-She writes letters to her brother, who is reassured that she is okay, as her father begins to regret kicking her out.
+She writes letters to her brother, who is reassured that she is okay, as her father begins to regret yelling at her.
 When she witnesses the club owner (played by actor Gary Chryst) harassing another dancer, Benatar rounds up her fellow dancers and leads a rebellion against him.
 The dancers get the upper hand on the club owner and escape from the club, dancing off as the sun rises.
-After thanking Benatar for helping liberate them, the dancers bid each other goodbye and all go their separate ways.
-The final scene shows Benatar sitting in the back of a bus headed for parts unknown.
+After thanking Benatar for helping liberate them, the dancers bid each other goodbye, and all go their separate ways.
+The video ends with Benatar sitting in the back of a bus headed for an unknown destination.
 The video was choreographed by Michael Peters, who appears briefly in the video.

 A special dance club remix of the song was created by Jellybean Benitez.
 Benitez also created an edited version of his mix specifically for the video.
 It differs slightly in structure and instrumentation, and aside from appearing in the video, has never been commercially released.

 The video was one of the first ever to feature the use of dialogue - Philip Bailey's "I Know" was the first but Benatar's got more exposure.
-The scenes featuring dialogue include the opening scene when Benatar’s father shouts, "If you leave this house now, you can just forget about coming back!" and the scene when the club owner harasses the taxi dancer, causing her to scream "Leave me alone!" at him.
+The scenes featuring dialogue include the opening argument scene between Benatar and her father in which he shouts at her, "If you leave this house now, you can just forget about coming back!" and the scene when the club owner harasses the taxi dancer, causing her to scream "Leave me alone!" at him.

-The video was nominated for an MTV Video Music Award for Best Female Video and is included on the DVD for the film 13 Going on 30.
+The video was nominated for an MTV Video Music Award for Best Female Video.